Did you know that the average completion rate of an online course is 15% or less?

 This can have huge consequences for you as a course creator: if students don't take at least a significant part of your courses, there is a good chance that they won't be buying from you again in the future.

-Still, despite these low completion rates, many course creators are thriving in this business.
+Despite these low completion rates, many course creators thrive in this business.

 These principles fall roughly into two categories:

-The following principles will help you create a wonderful online course that your students will love:
+The following principles will help you create an excellent online course experience that your students will love:

 - Known your audience